Singapore Institute of Management

 • Usability Testing

-After designing the primary personae pages, I planned the first round of testing, created hypotheses and tasks, and conducted one-on-one in-person sessions.
+After designing the key pages, I planned the testing, created hypotheses and tasks, and conducted one-on-one virtually.
+The project scope was limited to six testing sessions.

 I compiled the findings into a report, summarising key insights and next steps.
-Proposed changes were presented, and preparations for the next round of testing began.
-This process was repeated for each round, refining the design based on feedback.
+Proposed changes were presented, aligned with clients and updated on the wireframes.

 Final Design